jackdoe/programming-for-kids/week-013.md

 r at index 1002
 ```

-The code above translates roughly to
+The code above translates roughly to:

 ```
 x = 5